The Best Summer Wedding Looks — From People Who Are Married To Fashion

 A custom couture wedding dress would be stunning on any bride, but for the majority of the population, it's a pretty fanciful concept.
-Heck, as of late, a record number of couples are getting married at their local strip mall Taco Bell and A-list celebrities are wearing drugstore makeup down the aisle.
+Heck, as of late, a record number of couples are getting married at their local shopping centre and A-list celebrities are wearing budget makeup down the aisle.

 But, if you still find yourself occasionally daydreaming about that perfect Parisian garden wedding, so far out of the realm of budgetary possibility that it jolts you back into consciousness, we may just have your fix.
 We've found the most breathtaking, Pin-able, bridal beauty inspiration, sourced straight from this summer's haute couture fashion week in the City of Love.